Nike went all-in on the USA's World Cup 2026 home jersey. Here's our full breakdown.

 USA Home Kit 2026 Review: The Host Nation's Bold Statement

 Nike went all-in on the USA's World Cup 2026 home jersey.
-We break down the design, comfort, and whether it lives up to the hype.
+Here's our full breakdown.

 FanFace Editorial